-Most of the activities took in the place in the European Youth Education and Meeting Centre in Weimar (EJBW), where every participant was also hosted.
+Most of the activities took in the place in the European Youth Education and Meeting Centre in Weimar (EJBW), where the participants were hosted.

-As the first day (1st of September) was dedicated solely for the arrival of the participants, the true beginning of the project was on the 2nd of September.
-After breakfast the official opening of Community Goes Europa 2 was held, with a presentation of the project, its predecessors and its main long-term goals.
-Afterwards, the team got together outside for some team building exercises that allowed the group to work together and to get to know each other.
+As the first day (1st of September) was combined with some arrivals, the true beginning of the project was on the 2nd of September.
+After breakfast, the official opening of Community Goes Europe 2 was held, with a presentation of the project, its predecessors, and its main long-term goals.
+Afterward, the team got together outside for some team-building exercises that allowed the group to work together and get to know each other.

 The second official day started with a reflection on volunteering for solidarity: what are the steps that we need to take?
-The participants were also introduced to the Open Badge system to further the experience of both the volunteers and the project managers during the project.
+The participants were introduced to the Open Badge system with the purpose to monitor the learning of young people.
 After the first coffee break of the day, the group got together to discuss conflict resolution and non-violent communication.

-During the afternoon all the participants went to an activity park to experience with arborism and other kinds of nature sports.
+During the afternoon all the participants went to an activity park to climb the tees and try out other kinds of nature sports.
 The idea behind it: showing true team spirit!

 Allied with that, the idea of a community was also a topic of discussion.
 How to get integrated?
-How to integrate?
-How can volunteers adapt themselves to a new reality and feel part of it?
-The answer lies in both their hands and the organizations’ hands, as they will now work together to build and strengthen bridges among the community that will receive them.
+How can hosting organisations help young people with fewer opportunities adapt themselves to a new reality and feel part of it?
+The answer lies in both their hands and the mentors hands, as they will now work together to build and strengthen bridges among the community that will receive young people.

-As the last day started, the volunteers had the chance to think about their future projects and what they’d like to work on during their year abroad.
+As the last day started, the project managers had the chance to think about future projects of their volunteers and what is feasible to do in their communities.
 They were given skills on how to support and grow an idea and how to put it into practice.
-It was also a good opportunity for the project managers and mentors to listen to them and reflect on how to help them.
+It was also a good opportunity for the mentors to listen to learn how to help young people in this process.

 The afternoon session was dedicated to the mentors, with a session on coaching as a mentoring tool.
-The evening was filled with the final evaluation, signing of activity agreements and a farewell party that included grilled goods, some beers and lots of dancing.
+The evening was filled with the final evaluation, signing of partner agreements, and a farewell party that included grilled goods, and lots of dancing.